 Mammoth Cave, Kentucky

 Located in Mammoth Cave National Park, Mammoth Cave is the longest known cave system in the world.
-To date, more than 365 miles of passages have been explored, surveyed and mapped at Mammoth Cave.
+To date, more than 365 miles of passages have been explored, surveyed, and mapped, but more of the cave remains undiscovered.
 Subterranean geologic features include stalactites, stalagmites, helictites, travertine dams, and several types of gypsum formations.
-Mammoth Cave National Park attracts over 2 million annual visitors.
+Mammoth Cave National Park attracts over two million annual visitors.

 Tallest Brick Lighthouse in the United States